uchicago-cs/student-resource-guide/environment/environment.rst

 JetBrains IDEs
 ~~~~~~~~~~~~~~

-The next step up from code editors like Visual Studio Code and Sublime Text is to use a full-fledged Integrated Developent Environment (IDE).
+The next step up from code editors like Visual Studio Code and Sublime Text is to use a full-fledged Integrated Development Environment (IDE).
 Besides allowing you to edit code, IDEs usually include build automation tools and integrated debuggers.
 We recommend checking out the `suite of IDEs <https://www.jetbrains.com/products.html#type=ide>`__ provided by `JetBrains <https://www.jetbrains.com/>`__, including `CLion <https://www.jetbrains.com/clion>`__ for C/C++ development, `PyCharm <https://www.jetbrains.com/pycharm>`__ for Python development, and `IntelliJ IDEA <https://www.jetbrains.com/idea>`__ for Java development.

 The JetBrains IDEs are commercial software, but they provide free licenses for students and educators, and some of their IDEs also have community editions that are free to use (but less powerful than the paid version).